 "The Great Leveler?
 Comparing Citizen-Politician Twitter Engagement across Three Western Democracies," which was recently published (online before print) in European Political Science, asks whether politicians are using social media to engage average citizens - and not just other political and media elite - in dialog.
 I find that a large share of politicians' genuinely reciprocal exchanges do in fact include average citizens.
 Though there is much room for improvement, this study suggests that Twitter is indeed opening spaces for citizens and policymakers to engage one another on matters of political import.

-In the next stage of this project, which I have just begun to develop with Leiden colleague Michael Meffert, we will use experimental research designs to explore (1) whether the mechanisms my own and previous studies have suggested might promote interactivity between politicians and citizens bear out and (2) whether interaction between politicians and citizens has positive effects on citizens' political engagement.
-We are designing a number of different experiments to run in the context of parliamentary elections in several European countries in 2017.
+In the next stage of this project, which I have just begun to develop with Leiden University colleague Michael Meffert, we are using experimental research designs to explore (1) whether the mechanisms my own and previous studies have suggested might promote interactivity between politicians and citizens bear out and (2) whether interaction between politicians and citizens has positive effects on citizens' political perceptions and sense of efficacy.
+We ran our first survey experiment in summer 2017 in the United States and are currently analyzing the data while also working on several experiments we plan to run in the US and various Western European countries.

 The study of frame duration holds a particular advantage over empirical analyses of frame selection in that it avoids problems with systematic selection bias inherent in the latter.
 Unable to determine "what might have been," most empirical studies of frame selection cannot fully ascertain what frames journalists could have selected at a given point but ultimately did not.
 As such, the data resulting from these studies systematically omit frames that were not selected - truncating the dependent variable.
 By comparing only those frames that are already selected to one another, examination of frame duration avoids this problem.